C2A2-at-Florida-Atlantic-University/RTAK-V2/README.md

 ### Starting the Bridge

-1. Launch RTAK Bridge on your Android device.
+1. Launch RTAK on your Android device.
 2. Tap **Start Bridge** — this launches the foreground service which:
    - Initialises Reticulum (creates/loads identity, starts interfaces)
    - Starts the TAK TCP server on port 8087